 We offer families:

-- A trained professional (interventionist) to help solve the issues that keep a child from following medical instructions.
+- A trained professional (interventionist) to help solve the issues that get in the way of a child's health.

-- A dedicated interventionist who is available 24/7.
+- A dedicated interventionist who is available 24 hours a day, seven days a week.

 What is NICH?